erikajane/Wonder_SQL_Task/README.md

 - __SELECT ...
 SUM(COALESCE(orders.order_amt, 0)) AS total_2019__
     - Using COALESCE does not make any sense in this scenario.
 The order of operations says the FROM and WHERE statements are executed before the SELECT statement.
 Therefore, there is no need to account for any null values in the orders_amt column because any rows that have null values through the join (Julie Peters) will be dropped during the WHERE statement because the date will be null as well.
 It would be simpler to use the statement __SUM(orders.orders_amt).

-## Suggestions:
-- Log when an assignment is completed
-- Look into either missing events or inaccurate event time recording

-## Questions:
-- What